 Part of the reason for the slow up-take is due to the lack of charging infrastructure across Australia.
 Luckily this is soon to change as more and more city councils are taking the initiative to electrify the city including electric car charging stations Melbourne.

 Victorian Government suggests that building a reliable EV charging network is critical to ensure that EV drivers can travel for longer distances between cities without having to worry about range and charge time.
 While many AC charging networks around the city can provide 40-120km of range per hour of charge, the proposed rapid charging infrastructure will have to ability to provide up to 400km of range on a single charge.

-The rapid growth of EV charging infrastructure will catalyse the state’s goal to reach net- zero emission by 2050 by adopting e-mobility to their transport sector
+The rapid growth of EV charging infrastructure in Victoria and Melbourne will catalyse the state’s goal to reach net- zero emission by 2050 by adopting e-mobility to their transport sector

 The main benefit of implementing rapid charging stations will not only relief city commuters from range anxiety but more importantly allow EV drivers to travel between states at the most efficient time possible without having to stay over night just to wait for the vehicle to charge.